-Tim Rolfsen certifies that he is president and managing director of, and duly authorized and empowered, for and on behalf of Norvesco Real Estate Partners, LLC to execute this Commitment Concerning the Use and Development of Real Estate.
+Tim Rolfsen certifies that he is president and managing director of, and duly authorized and empowered, for and on behalf of Owner to execute this Commitment Concerning the Use and Development of Real Estate.

-Section 6: Binding Effect.
+Section 6: Binding Effect,

 - a.
 This commitment is a condition of approval of the proposed winery, Petition Number REZ-22-12.
-Failure to honor this commitment shall constitute a violation of the zoning ordinance and shall be subject to the penalties for the violation in addition to all other enforcement remedies. - b.
-This commitment is binding on the owner(s) of the above-described real estate, subsequent owners and each person acquiring an interest in the abovedescribed real estate, including tenants and lessees. - This commitment may be modified or terminated only by approval of the Monroe County Plan Commission.
+Failure to honor this commitment shall constitute a violation of the zoning ordinance and shall be subject to the penalties for the violation in addition to all other enforcement remedies. - This commitment is binding on the Owner of the Real Estate, subsequent owners and each person acquiring an interest in the Real Estate, including tenants and lessees. - This commitment may be modified or terminated only by approval of the Monroe County Plan Commission.

-Section 6: Effective Date.
-The commitments contained herein shall be effective upon recording of the approval of the rezone of parcel 53-05-08-300-008.000-004, AKA 4851 N. Kinser Pike, Bloomington, IN 47404, to AG/RR.
+Section 7: Effective Date.

+The commitments contained herein shall be effective only upon recording of the approval of the rezone of parcel 53-05-08-300-008.000-004, AKA 4851 N. Kinser Pike, Bloomington, IN 47404, to AG/RR.